-For assortative matching to have an impact on income inequality married females must work.
+For positive assortative matching to have an impact on income inequality married females must work.
 Married females worked more in 2005 than 1960.
-The righthand side panel of Figure 4 shows married female labor-force participation by percentile.
+The righthand side panel of Figure 3 shows married female labor-force participation by percentile.
 As can be seen, across all income percentiles labor-force participation was higher in 2005 versus 1960, but the increase is most precipitous at the highest percentiles.
-For example, at the 80th percentile 42 percent of married women worked in 1960.
+For example, at the eightieth percentile 42 percent of married women worked in 1960.
 This rose to 77 percent in 2005.
-At the 20th percentile the numbers are 25 and 34 percent.
-The lefthand side panel of Figure 4 shows the contribution of the wife's labor income to household labor income, again by percentile.
+At the twentieth percentile the numbers are 25 and 34 percent.
+The lefthand side panel of Figure 3 shows the contribution of the wife's labor income to household labor income, again by percentile.
 The wife's contribution to household labor income is significantly larger in 2005 relative to 1960.
 This share rises with the income percentile.
-At the 80th percentile the share that married woman provided to household income rose from 16 to 34 percent, and from 13 to 25 percent at the 20th percentile.
+At the eightieth percentile the share that married woman provided to household income rose from 16 to 34 percent, and from 13 to 25 percent at the twentieth percentile.

 To examine the impact of married female labor-force participation (MFLP) and sorting on income inequality, undertake this thought experiment.
-Assume that matching is random in the years 1960 and 2005 with one twist: assume that in 1960 married woman participate in the labor force at their 2005 levels and that in 2005 they work at their 1960 levels.
-The resulting Gini coefficients are 0.32 and 0.45.
-When matching is random, married female labor-force participation has a significant dampening effect on income inequality for the year 2005.
+Assume that matching is random in the years 1960 and 2005 with one twist: assume that in 1960 married women participate in the labor force at their 2005 levels and that in 2005 they work at their 1960 levels.
+The resulting Gini coefficients are 0.319 and 0.437.
+When matching is random, married female labor-force participation has a dampening effect on income inequality for the year 2005.
 Random sorting works to equalize incomes across households in 2005 because it diversifies income across husbands and wives.
 But, this effect is only operational to the extent that married women work.
-Random matching has less of an effect in 1960 than in 2005.
-Incomes are less polarized in 1960, as Figure 1 and Table 1 both show.
+(That is, for 2005 compare 0.420 with 0.437.)

-Another interesting question to ask is what would have happened to income inequality if couples in 2005 matched as in 1960.
+Another question to ask is what would have happened to income inequality if couples in 2005 matched as in 1960.
 That is, replace the 2005 contingency table with the 1960 one.
 This experiment is somewhat tricky to operationalize.
 In 2005 people were much more educated than in 1960.
-The fractions of females (males) in the various educational groups can be obtained by summing each column (row) across the rows (columns).
+The fractions of wives (husbands) in the various educational groups can be obtained by summing each column (row) across the rows (columns).
 In other words, the marginal distributions for husbands and wives linked with the contingency tables have changed across 1960 and 2005.
 The marginal distributions for females are shown in Table 1, upper panel.
 The rise in educational attainment for females is readily apparent.